Schenng/ethereum-registration/README.md

 This contract is capable of handling an arbitrary basic registration process.

 The contract supports the following methods:
 - **Opening & Closing**.
-The OWNER of the contract can choose designated times when registration is open or closed.
+The OWNER of the contract can choose designated registration times.
 - **Viewing Applicants**.
 View all applicants on the contract.
 - **Register**.
 A public method which allows anyone to register.